CJGC/ComputerArchitecture/FinalProcessor/README.md

 Final Processor is still on development

-The processor must be assembled and proved
+The processor must be proved